 This service innovation relates to an experience designed to suit UK city centre pubs showing sport.
-It will mix large screen viewing with opportunities to access content and interactive experiences that may be playful and promotional on personal screens.
+It will mix large screen viewing with opportunities to access content and interactive experiences screen viewing with opportunities to access content and interactive experiences that may be playful and promotional on personal screens.
 We anticipate a system capable of supporting a diverse range of experiences centred, ultimately, on a single sport event but that finds a way to encourage and promote business within the pub through promotions and possibly competitions.